tejeez/geckokapula/firmware/README.md

     export SWD_ADAPTER=jlink
     openocd -f openocd/rtt.cfg

-Replace KAPULA=v2 with KAPULA=eka for the first version built from 2.4 GHz radio modules.
+Replace KAPULA=v2 with KAPULA=v1 for the first version built from 2.4 GHz radio modules.
 The first version has had some problems with flashing but try this a couple of times if it does not work the first time: